Diversity, portrayal and representation

 The main objective of the fund is to develop and accelerate projects with diverse content or talent attached that are not ready for commission and need exceptional extra support.
 The fund is also a practical resource to help meet the BBC’s off-screen and on-screen portrayal targets by developing diverse talent (presenters, actors, comics, writers and production staff) through targeted initiatives/programmes.

-The fund can support the development of off-screen talent, including writers, actors, presenters and contributors, through targeted initiatives, particularly on returning brands
+The fund can also support the development of off-screen talent, including writers, actors, presenters and contributors, through targeted initiatives, particularly on returning brands

 Criteria for fund allocation